copperwater/xNetHack/doc/xnh-changelog-6.0.md

   10 they weigh in vanilla NetHack).
 - The melee strength bonus is applied to ammunition thrown from a sling.
 - Skilled and above slingers can instakill any H monster on a critical hit.
+- Statues may generate near cockatrices that generate at level creation time and not in a special room.

 ### Interface changes